 On the other hand, some Netflix users who had been grandfathered into paying lower rates are about to pay up.
 The streaming service will finally usher those users onto the current payscale in the coming months.
 For many that means an increase of $2 a month, from $7.99 and $9.99.

 Many of our readers felt this is still a reasonable rate.
 But a few said they realized how little they were watching Netflix and canceled their subscriptions, or suspended their accounts for a few months until they wanted to watch a specific show.
 To find out when your rates are going up, click here.

 If You Need a TV, Go With a 55" or 42" Screen

 Spring is traditionally a mediocre season for TV deals.
-However, if you must upgrade your TV this month, we recommend opting for a 55" or 42" 1080p LCD.
+However, if you must upgrade your TV this month, we recommend opting for a 55" or 42" 1080p LED LCD.
 These specific size categories are seeing the most deals at the best prices.
-The best deals on name-brand 55" 1080p LCDs, for instance, have averaged $500 since the start of the year.
+The best deals on name-brand 55" sets, for instance, have hovered around $400 since the beginning of the year.
 Additionally, you can save another $50 to $70 if you opt for an off-brand model, such as those from Insignia or Sceptre.

-Hold on the Laptop Purchases
+Hold Off on the PC Laptop Purchases, Too